Acceptable Use Policy

-1.1 The Customer agrees to use the services of Voonami, LLC (“VOONAMI”) services only for lawful purposes, in compliance with all applicable laws and the provisions of these Guidelines.
+1.1 The Customer agrees to use the services of Voonami, Inc. (“VOONAMI”) services only for lawful purposes, in compliance with all applicable laws and the provisions of these Guidelines.

 1.2 Specific activities that are prohibited include, but are not limited to: a) threatening harm to persons or property or otherwise harassing behavior; b) violating U.S. export control laws for software or technical information; c) fraudulently representing products/services using your account; and d) activities that are prohibited by section 3.0 Use of Material, 4.0 System Security and 6.0 Email of this agreement.

 1.3 The Customer is responsible for all use of the services and co-location space, with or without the knowledge or consent of the Customer.

 2.1 VOONAMI reserves the right to investigate suspected violations of these Guidelines.
 When VOONAMI becomes aware of a possible violation, VOONAMI may initiate an investigation and gather information from the Customer or Customers involved and the complaining party.

 2.2 If a Minor Violation by Customer has occurred, VOONAMI may assess a monetary charge.
 The amount of the charge shall be VOONAMI’s estimate of the cost of the violation to VOONAMI or its customers not to exceed $500.00 per occurrence and shall be added to the next monthly invoice of the offending customer.
 Any violation of these Guidelines that is not specifically listed as a Serious Violations shall be considered a Minor Violation.